ncsa/Swift-T-Variant-Calling/README.md

 For example, if the chromosome is `chr12` or `12`, name the vcf files `chr12.vcf` or `12.vcf`, respectively.

+If not splitting by chromosome, the workflow will look for all of the vcf files in the directory.

 **`OMNI`** \< Insert explanation here \> Not currently used in workflow

 **`JAVAEXE`; `BWAEXE`; `SAMBLASTEREXE`; `SAMTOOLSEXE`; `NOVOALIGNEXE`; `NOVOSORTEXE`**